We are searching for

 Mini Cooper SE

-Look no further than the 2023 Mini Cooper SE for a more compact ride.
-With a range of 110 miles (with some tests reaching as high as 150 miles), the Mini Cooper SE features new front and rear bumpers, a revamped instrument panel, and an 8.8-inch touchscreen.
+Look no further than the 2024 Mini Cooper SE for a more compact ride.
+With a range of 110 miles (with some tests reaching as high as 150 miles), the Mini Cooper SE continues to offer an exciting driving experience, featuring updated front and rear bumpers, a revamped instrument panel, and an 8.8-inch touchscreen.
 In addition, this EV uses a 28.9 kWh battery that powers a 181 horsepower engine, which can get the vehicle up to 60 mph in just under 7 seconds.
-While the vehicle is not eligible for the federal plug-in tax credit, it does start at the low price of $29,900.
+While the 2024 model is not eligible for the federal plug-in tax credit, it remains one of the cheapest electric vehicles on the market, with a competitive starting price of $29,900.

 Mini Cooper SE